ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `aux.dxmcostgen` for simple detachment costs

-Try to not re-write boilerplate code for a card that detaches Xyz Material(s) as cost, instead, use the aforementioned auxiliary function to generate the function for `Effect.SetCost`, if the situation permits it.
+Try not to re-write boilerplate code for a card that detaches an Xyz Material(s) as cost, instead, use the aforementioned auxiliary function to generate the function for `Effect.SetCost`, if the situation permits it.
 Read the documentation of the function for more information.

 _e.g._:
 ```lua